fraunhofer-iem/dodo-database-service/doc/KPIs/Developer.md

 # Developer

 ## Description
-A central entitiy, because our goal is to asess how people actually work inside the given development process.
+A central entity, because our goal is to assess how people actually work inside the given development process.

 Corresponding [Database Schema] TODO